Mongol invasion of Europe: Counter-invasions of Europe

 By this point, some Western European armies also started to meet the Mongols in their conquered territories.
-In the siege of Caffa for example, when the Mongols under Janibeg besieged Caffa in Crimea, a relief force of an Genoese army came and defeated the Mongols, killing 15,000 of their troops and destroying their siege engines.
+In the siege of Caffa for example, when the Mongols under Janibeg besieged Caffa in Crimea, a relief force of a Genoese army came and defeated the Mongols, killing 15,000 of their troops and destroying their siege engines.
 A year later, the Genoese blockaded Mongol ports in the region, forcing Janibeg to negotiate, and in 1347 the Genoese were allowed to reestablish their colony in Tana on the Sea of Azov.